 The Office of the German Federal Public Prosecutor (Generalbundesanwaltschaft, GBA) is Germany’s highest prosecutory authority.
 The GBA is responsible for prosecutions in serious cases relating to crimes against international law and crimes concerning state security.

 The systematic repression of the Belarusian population qualifies as a crime against humanity.
 In Germany, the Federal Public Prosecutor can act on the basis of the principle of universal jurisdiction when violations of international law have been committed.

 In June 2020, the German police arrested Alaa M, who has since been held in detention awaiting trial.
 The reason: strong suspicion of complicity in crimes against humanity committed by the Syrian regime since 2011.
 Approximately one year after his arrest, the Federal Prosecutor’s Office announced that it had filed charges against M, a former Syrian doctor who allegedly tortured, killed and sexually abused people in military hospitals.

-In September 2009, two US fighter jets bombed a large group of people and two tanker trucks on a sandbar in the Kunduz River in Afghanistan.
+On 4 September 2009, two US fighter jets, acting on the orders of German Army Colonel Georg Klein, bombed a large group of people and two tanker trucks on a sandbar in the Kunduz River in Afghanistan.
 More than 100 people were killed or injured.
-ECCHR supports a criminal investigation in the matters and supports the affected persons' compensation claims.
+ECCHR is assisting Abdul Hanan, a father who lost his two sons, aged eight and twelve, in the attack.

-A criminal complaint against former Uzbek minister of interior Zakir Almatov, the Uzbek head of secret service Rustan Inojatov, and others was filed to the Federal Public Prosecutor on behalf of eight Uzbek citizens because of torture and crimes against humanity.
+In December 2005, Wolfgang Kaleck, founder and general secretary of ECCHR, filed a criminal complaint against former Uzbek minister of interior Zakir Almatov, the Uzbek head of secret service Rustan Inojatov, and others to the Federal Public Prosecutor on behalf of eight Uzbek citizens because of torture and crimes against humanity.